 The payload computer – a NASA Standard Spacecraft Computer-1, or NSSC-1, system – is used to control and coordinate Hubble’s scientific instruments.
 The computer’s programs also analyze and manipulate the data it collects.

 NASA engineers believe the problem is related to the Power Control Unit, or PCU, which ensures a steady voltage supply to the payload computer.
 The PCU is housed with the payload computer in the Science Instrument Command and Data Handling (SI C&DH) unit.

 “The team’s analysis suggests that either the voltage level from the regulator is outside of acceptable levels (thereby tripping the secondary protection circuit), or the secondary protection circuit has degraded over time and is stuck in this inhibit state,” according to the NASA statement.

 The telescope itself and science instruments remain “healthy and in a safe configuration,” the statement confirmed.

 The Hubble Space Telescope, which orbits 340 miles above Earth’s surface, hasn’t always functioned flawlessly.
 A similar repair was performed in 2008, according to NASA, when another part of the SI C&DH unit failed.
 A servicing mission in 2009 then replaced the entire SI C&DH unit.

 The Space Shuttle was sent up five times to service Hubble.
 However, the 2009 mission was the most recent – and since the shuttle’s retirement NASA has no way to launch astronauts to the space telescope on a repair mission.

-There is a potential replacement for Hubble in the works.
+There is a replacement for Hubble in the works.
 NASA’s James Webb Space Telescope is expected to launch later this year.
 The large, infrared telescope appears set to become the next great detective in the universe.